torvalds/linux/Documentation/networking/phonet.rst

 .. include:: <isonum.txt>

 ============================
-Linux Phonet protocol family
+GNU/Linux Phonet protocol family
 ============================

 Introduction
 ------------

 Phonet is a packet protocol used by Nokia cellular modems for both IPC and RPC.
-With the Linux Phonet socket family, Linux host processes can receive and send messages from/to the modem, or any other external device attached to the modem.
+With the GNU/Linux Phonet socket family, GNU/Linux host processes can receive and send messages from/to the modem, or any other external device attached to the modem.
 The modem takes care of routing.